Orzolja/ASRT-analysis/README.md

 # ASRT-analysis
-Creates gifs out of ASRT data which show the learning curve
+Creates gifs out of ASRT data which show the learning curve in real-time